baitim/Maze/README.md

 ## Description

- Implementation of the maze generated using the game life.
-Finding the minimum path in this maze between two points.
+ Implementation of the maze generated using the game life and sfml.

 ## How to use